Candib80/cs50labs/conditions/README.md

 We will be practicing some Boolean expressions and conditions in this lab along with reinforcing what we have already been doing.

+**Conditions** are how programmers can make decisions in programs, by allowing some parts of the code to only run under certain circumstances.
+Conditions will generally work by evaluating a **boolean expression**, which is an expression that will have a value of either `true` or `false`.
+Programmers can set conditions such that different code will run depending on what the value of the boolean expression is.

+Boolean operators are used to create boolean expressions that evaluate to `true` or `false`.
+Common boolean operators include the comparison operators: `<` (less than), `>` (greater than), `==` (equal to), `<=` (less than or equal to), `>=` (greater than or equal to), and `!=` (not equal to).

+Logical operators can also be used to combine boolean expressions. `&&` is the logical AND operator: it will evaluate to `true` if both expressions on either side of it are true. `||` is the logical OR operator: it evaluates to `true` if at least one of the two expressions on either side is true.
+And `!`, the logical NOT operator, evaluates to the opposite of whatever the expression immediately after it is.

 Follow along and TYPE along with the instructions - DO NOT copy and paste!!

 {% next %}